 Phosphorus pollution is the greatest threat to clean water in Lake Champlain.
 Shoreline development is another major threat to water quality.
-Several of the smaller drainages that flow into Inner Mallet's Bay are impaired for e. coli. caused by failing septic systems and urban runoff from developed lands11.
+Several of the smaller drainages that flow into Inner Mallet's Bay are impaired for e. coli. caused by failing septic systems and urban runoff from developed lands.
 Malletts Bay and Shelburne Bay suffer from stormwater runoff and nutrient inputs from agricultural runoff.
 Shelburne Bay has also had high e.coli contamination and many documented invasive aquatic species.
-Streams feeding into these bays have undergone alteration and waters are stressed from thermal changes, turbidity and sediment12.
-Malletts Bay and Shelburne Bay are a part of the regulated MS4 communities in http://www.vtwaterquality.org/mapp/docs/mp ShelburneBayStreams.pdf.
-Accessed September 15, 2015.
+Streams feeding into these bays have undergone alteration and waters are stressed from thermal changes, turbidity and sediment.
+Malletts Bay and Shelburne Bay are a part of the regulated MS4 communities in Chittenden County with specific phosphorus limits.
+Both bays are urban stormwater impaired.
+There are also major concerns about hazardous algal blooms occurring in Lake Champlain due to nutrient inputs into the Lake.